Chyzwar/babel-preset-node7/README.md

 ## Key features:
 * Removes trailing commas from function calls (via [babel-plugin-syntax-trailing-function-commas](https://www.npmjs.com/package/babel-plugin-syntax-trailing-function-commas))
 * CommonJS import/export module syntax ([babel-plugin-transform-es2015-modules-commonjs](https://www.npmjs.com/package/babel-plugin-transform-es2015-modules-commonjs))
+* Async/await **syntax**.
+Note: This is *syntax recognition only*.
+It prevents babel from complaining when it encounters unfamiliar 'async' or 'await' keywords in your code.
+This does **not** transpile async/await into working functions.
+Instead, use the `--harmony-async-await` flag on Node start-up.

 ## Usage instructions